jefflomax/ssms-vs-extensions/README.md

 To check if this provider is the one that should be used, the Enabled flag, then the text in "Origin Match" is checked against this origin URL, example: github.com

-In order to form the URL to your online source control, whatever values you need are extracted from the origin URL, using named capture groups.
+In order to form the URL to your online source control, extract whatever values you need from the origin URL, using **named capture groups**.
 In this example, the "Origin Regex" is:
 ^.\*//github\.com/(?\<**profile**>[\w.]*)/(?\<**repo**>[\w-.]*)\.git
-In RegEx, ?\<**captureGroupName**> defines the name
+( In RegEx, ?\<**captureGroupName**> defines the name, profile & repo above )

-This capture the two named groups:
+This captures the two named groups:
 profile = jefflomax
 repo = ssms-vs-extensions

 The extension provides two additional values:
-branch = the current branch name, e.g. main, develop, etc.
+**branch** = the current branch name, e.g. main, develop, etc.
-file = the current source file path within the repo
+**file** = the current source file path within the repo

 The above items are substituted into the "Source Link Template" which is simply a space delimited URL, in this example:
 https://github.com/ profile / repo /blob/ branch / file